ilyacantor/AODv3/replit.md

 ### Domain-Keyed Asset Aggregation

 Assets are aggregated using a domain-keyed approach.
 If evidence contains a registered domain, that domain becomes the `asset_key`.
-This ensures reconciliation accuracy by prioritizing domains from evidence, vendor lookups, and normalized names. `is_shadow`/`is_zombie` use OR semantics, and `reason_codes` are a union of all variants.
+This ensures reconciliation accuracy by prioritizing domains from evidence, vendor lookups, and normalized names. `is_shadow`/`is_zombie` use OR semantics, and `reason_codes` are a union of all variants (with contradictory codes deduplicated - HAS_* takes precedence over NO_*).

+### Reconciliation Eligibility Modes

+Reconciliation eligibility is mode-based:
+- **Sprawl mode** (default): Only external services (domains, known SaaS) are eligible for shadow/zombie classification.
+Internal identifiers (elasticsearchlogs, postgresmain) are excluded to prevent false positives.
+- **Infra mode**: All assets are eligible, including internal identifiers.
+Use for infrastructure discovery reconciliation.

+### CMDB Correlation

+CMDB correlation uses canonical name matching and fuzzy matching.
+Domain matching is not available for CMDB as the data model doesn't include domain fields.
+Exact identifiers (canonical name) are checked before fuzzy logic.

 ### Explain Non-Flag Endpoint